 The greatest public health achievement of the 20th Century was tobacco control.
-In 1965—the year that the first Surgeon General’s Report on Smoking was published—some 42 percent of U.S. adults were smokers, and only half of Americans believed smoking was a cause of lung cancer.
-Today, the proportion of smokers hovers around 17 percent, and 90 percent of Americans believe smoking causes lung cancer.
+In 1965—the year that the first Surgeon General’s Report on Smoking was published—some 42 percent of U.S. adults smoked, and only half of Americans believed smoking was a cause of lung cancer.
+Today, the proportion of people who smoke hovers around 15 percent, and 90 percent of Americans believe smoking causes lung cancer.

 That’s progress, for sure.
 Despite growing understanding of the negative health effects and increasing social pressure not to smoke, millions of people just aren’t into quitting.

 The key to “motivating the unmotivated” is to stop thinking of motivation as something we have to manufacture or inflict on people.

 That issue has plagued wellness programs, health care providers, and scientists for decades.
 The approaches to solving it have generally fallen under three categories:

 Unfortunately, far too many programs—and much of the scientific literature—have taken this approach.
 Many programs accept only those who are willing to attempt a quit.
 This approach makes programs look effective (quit rates will be higher when you’re dealing only with a population of people who want to quit), but it also excludes those who are most in need of support.